RetepV/nTerm2-S-FT231/README.md

 29-5-2025

-The real time clock survived the night on only the backup power. :)
+The real time clock survived the night on only the backup power. :) At the last moment, I decided to put a series resistor of 150 ohm with the supercap (there was none in [Dallas's reference design](https://nl.mouser.com/datasheet/2/272/rtc-4-click-manual-v100-1483841.pdf).
+The inrush current when the supercap is empty of charge could be quite high.
+It's just for a short time, but theoretically it could cause such a power dip that it would cause boot loops.
+I haven't measured the inrush current, but "the word" is that it could even be multiple Amperes, which could theoretically also cause a track to burn.

+I used a used Panasonic 1F 5.5V supercap that I had lying around, while I waiting for new ones to arrive.

+I will also do some experiments with using a battery and an extra BAT43 diode.
+That's also 2 components, and maybe a better plan.
+If the voltage drop over the diode is too high, maybe I could use a NID5100?

 28-5-2025